III Armored Corps: 1990s

-Following the end of the Cold War, III Corps headquarters itself saw no major contingencies, however it saw numerous units under its command deploy to contingencies around the world.
+Following the end of the Cold War, III Corps headquarters itself saw no major contingencies; however, it saw numerous units under its command deploy to contingencies around the world.
 III Corps units were sent to Grenada, Panama, Honduras, Saudi Arabia, Kuwait, and Iraq.
 In the fall of 1990, two 6th Cavalry Brigade (Air Combat) units deployed to Iraq during Operation Desert Shield.
 One of those units was 2nd Battalion, 158th Aviation Regiment, a Chinook battalion from Fort Hood.
 Other corps units also provided humanitarian support for Operation Restore Hope in Somalia.
 III Corps elements supported Operation Joint Endeavor in Bosnia and Herzegovina as well.

-It was after the Cold War that III Corps was acclimated to the role of primary counteroffensive force for the US Army.
-With the downsizing of other major Army formations, III Corps gained command of heavier units, including the 1st Cavalry Division while the XVIII Airborne Corps took charge of rapid-deployment for emergency contingencies, including the 101st Airborne Division and 82nd Airborne Division.
-III Corps took charge of the heavy units designed for large, conventional offensive actions.
+After the Cold War, III Corps became the primary counteroffensive force for the US Army.
+One of the two heavy corps in Europe had disappeared.
+III Corps gained primary responsibility for large, conventional offensive actions.